agalli93/UDP-TCP-Pilots/README.txt

 			Pair<Integer>: data Group, data index location pair.

 	This function is used to read in the data stream names and determine their data group/data index numbers.
 This requires a full dataGroups file without any gaps of streams, there can't be a missing data group inbetween since the parser relies on them being sequential to determine their index number.

-	future work: currently doesn't work since the sourceNames.txt file doesn't insert the gaps that are still sent over UDP.
-Gaps need to be inserted with "null" or another string.

 ===